oohegor/multi-agent-assistant/README.md

-# 🤖 Personal AI Assistant
+# 🤖 Personal AI Multi Agent Assistant

 A modular multi-agent assistant built with **n8n** that processes **text and voice requests**, intelligently routes tasks to specialized agents, and executes actions across email, calendar, research, and support domains.
 Designed for scalability, contextual understanding, and practical productivity.